Google Will Ban All Cryptocurrency-Related Ads Starting June 2018

 "We don't have a crystal ball to know where the future is going to go with cryptocurrencies, but we've seen enough consumer harm or potential for consumer harm that it's an area that we want to approach with extreme caution," Google's director of sustainable ads, Scott Spencer, told CNBC.

-The move follows a similar announcement from Facebook — Google's largest internet advertising rival — which banned cryptocurrency-related ads from its platform in January after receiving criticism from users after featuring ads promoting get-rich-quick schemes and potential scams.
-A BuzzFeed News report highlighted how scammers were using Facebook advertising to spread bitcoin and cryptocurrency-related fake news to artificially inflate the price of their holdings.
+The move follows a similar announcement from Facebook — Google's largest internet advertising rival — which banned cryptocurrency-related ads from its platform in January after receiving criticism from users for featuring ads promoting get-rich-quick schemes and potential scams.
+A BuzzFeed News report highlighted how scammers were using Facebook advertising to spread bitcoin- and cryptocurrency-related fake news to artificially inflate the price of their holdings.

-Google did not immediately respond to a request from comment from BuzzFeed News.
+Google did not immediately respond to a request for comment from BuzzFeed News.

 The Mountain West Is Experiencing A Second Gold Rush.
 This Time They’re Mining Bitcoin.